Headaches and Hair Loss: Causes, Symptoms, and Solutions

 For stress-related issues:

-• Develop better routines
+• Develop consistent sleep, hydration, and meal routines

 For scalp conditions:

-• Use antifungal or medicated shampoos
+• Use antifungal or medicated shampoos as prescribed

-• Treat infections early
+• Treat infections early before they spread

 For autoimmune or hormonal causes: